xtro/SwiftMVI/Documentation/SwiftMVI.docc/Parts.md

 ```

 ### State Reducer View
-If your feature conforms to ``ReducibleState``, with this view you can display items when state was changed.
-You can subscribe to the whole state or a part of it, with a given KeyPath (or CasePath for enums).
+If your feature conforms to ``ReducibleState``, with this view you can display items after any part of your state was changed.
+You can make a subscription to the whole state or a part of it, with a given KeyPath (or CasePath for enums).

-This way you can use this reduced states in your views:
+This way you could use this reduced states in any SwiftUI view:

 ```swift
 StateReducerView(feature.$query) {